catseye/Fountain/README.md

 ### Aspirational

+*   Allow "fuel" to be tracked, to ensure the storage is bounded linearly to the amount of input.
+This aims to ensure that the grammar is contained within PSPACE.
 *   Use Fountain's own parsing facilities to parse the Fountain grammar description!
 It's not entirely clear to me how much of it it could handle.
 But it would be close to "writing